 Another great thing about digital fashion: we can operate on a carbon-negative footprint.

 Hyuna: The sustainability issue has been a major topic in the fashion industry for over a decade, without any real solutions (since fashion in nature demands continual production).
 I definitely agree with you that it’s one of the most exciting things about digital fashion.

 8. Where do you see the future of VR/AR wearables going?

-Jin: On a 50 year timeframe, I think digital wearables will be ubiquitous to our lives.
-The integration of AR technologies to daily life is something I’m convinced of, considering the greater efficiency someone using these could have over an un-augmented person.
+Jin: On a 50-year timeframe, I think digital wearables will be ubiquitous to our lives.
+The integration of AR technologies into daily life is something I’m convinced of, considering the greater efficiency someone using these could have over an un-augmented person.

 Jin: Further, the time spent in digital worlds is ever-increasing.
-Our digital identities are clearly gaining in importance as we interact with people from across continents, be it in professional or social contexts.
-Therefore, those who choose to "turn-on" the public’s AR/VR fashion will have a clearer look on what a person’s tastes, moods and feelings are while they’re interacting with them.
+Our digital identities are clearly gaining importance as we interact with people from across continents, be it in professional or social contexts.
+Therefore, those who choose to "turn on" the public’s AR/VR fashion will have a clearer look at what a person’s tastes, moods and feelings are while they’re interacting with them.

 Hyuna: What do you think will be the drivers for fashion trends in the metaverse?